The config app manages your project's configuration values, which are

 const ConfigSvc = this.$config;

-service reads the config files when the config
+The config service reads the config files when the config app is loaded.

 values.